JakPopielarz/Erlang-intersection/README.md

 ## What does it do?
 Well, it "simulates" an intersection.
 After running the intersection will be printed in console every 50 ms. Basic print-out looks like this:
 ```
+Green light duration on 1 & 3: 2000 ms
+Green light duration on 2 & 4: 1334 ms
 ##| 0 |##
 ##| r |##
 --+   +--